ietf-tools/bibxml-service/docs/topics/validation.rst

 support a ``strict`` boolean keyword argument.

-By default it is ``True``, and item that fails validation will make the function raising :class:`pydantic.ValidationError`.
+By default it is ``True``, and item that fails validation will make the function raise a :class:`pydantic.ValidationError`.

 If explicitly set to ``False``, the item will be constructed anyway, but it may contain unexpected data structures.
 For example, it may